Jump to Questions On:

 What does "tax-free income" mean?

-There is no income tax deducted in Saudi Arabia, and there is no sales tax.
+There is no income tax deducted in Saudi Arabia.
 However, your foreign income may be taxed in your home country:

 What is the currency in Saudi Arabia?